meantrix/corrp/paper/paper.md

 - **sil_acca**: A C++ implementation of the Silhouette method for interpreting and validating the consistency of clusters within ACCA clusters of data.
 - **best_acca**: Determining the optimal number of clusters in ACCA clustering using the average silhouette approach.

-We calculate correlations for the *eusilc* dataset using the Maximal Information Coefficient for numeric pairs, Predictive Power Score for numeric/categorical pairs, and Uncertainty Coefficient for categorical pairs.
-This synthetic dataset represents Austrian EU-SILC data on income, demographics, and household characteristics.
+We calculate correlations for the *eusilc* dataset using the MIC for numeric pairs, PPS for numeric/categorical pairs, and Uncertainty Coefficient for categorical pairs.
+This synthetic dataset represents Austrian EU-SILC data on income, demographics, and household characteristics [REF?].

 ```r
 set.seed(2024)